 As with most public health issues, there is no magic bullet to preventing overdose deaths.
 A comprehensive solution that includes increased access to evidence-based treatment, de-stigmatization of people who use drugs, and de-criminalization of substance use disorder is necessary to create large-scale, lasting change.
-In the meantime, states should consider adopting broad overdose Good Samaritan laws that provide protection from arrest as well as from violation of probation or parole.
-Such laws have few if any negative effects, can be implemented at little or no cost, and save both lives and resources.
+In the meantime, states should consider adopting broad overdose Good Samaritan laws that provide protection from arrest for all or nearly all crimes.